Last Updated on

 Posts may be sponsored.
 Post contains affiliate links.
 I may be compensated if you make a purchase using my link.
 As an Amazon Associate I earn from qualifying purchases.

 St Patricks Day history for kids doesn’t have to be all about sliding down rainbows and finding buckets of gold.
 I’ve always enjoyed teaching my children the real history behind holidays and events.
-While it’s nice to include some of the popular stories and legends as well, I’d rather they knew the facts about the holiday first.
-This St Patricks Day history for kids post is a little bit of both things.

 St Patricks Day History for Kids

-- St. Patrick’s Day is the feast day of the patron saint of Ireland named St. Patrick.
+St. Patrick’s Day is the feast day of the patron saint of Ireland named St. Patrick.
 Patrick wasn’t born Irish.
 He was brought to Ireland as a slave after he was kidnapped.
 He escaped back to Britain to be with his family.
 While there, a voice told him to go back to Ireland.
 He was ordained as a priest and spent the rest of his life working to bring Christianity to Ireland.

-- Irish legend says that there is a small Irish fairy called the leprechaun.
+Irish legend says that there is a small Irish fairy called the leprechaun.
 He wears pointed shoes, a hat, and a leather apron.
 According to the legend, he’s very unfriendly and lives alone in the forest guarding his pots of gold.
-The story says that if you find a leprechaun, he will have to tell you where is gold is hidden.
+The story says that if you find a leprechaun, he will have to tell you where his gold is hidden.
 If you look away for even one second, the leprechaun will disappear along with all his gold.

 Now that you know the facts and legends of St. Patrick’s Day, you can choose what you share in this St Patricks Day history for kids list.
 Here are some fun resources to enjoy with your child when you discuss St. Patrick’s Day.